 Deciem Explains Why Certain The Ordinary Products Should Not Be Used Together

 Why can´t you use The Ordinary Peptides & Acids in the same routine?

 Our rule against combining strong antioxidants only applies to our products containing copper peptides.
 We would not recommend combining direct acids with peptides due to the susceptibility of peptides to hydrolysis (which breaks the bonds between peptides, reducing their efficacy, and making them into individual amino acids).
 At low pH, the peptides undergo processes such as deamidation (the removal of an amide group) and oxidation, which compromise the activity of the peptides.

 Having said that, if you have previously combined peptides with acids and have not experienced any negative side effects or discolouration, you may continue to combine the two products so that the combination does not pose any potential harm.
-Our recommendations are meant to serve as a preventative measure to avoid any incompatibility between those combinations and also because of skin tolerance in subjective.
+Our recommendations are meant to serve as a preventative measure to avoid incompatibility between those combinations because skin tolerance is subjective.

 Why can´t I mix The Ordinary Niacinamide with pure Vitamin C?